zaman13/Vector-field-visualization/README.md

 ## vct_visualization_v1.m
 Main MATLAB script.
 It plots the test_field in 1D, 2D (contour plot) and 3D (slice plot).

+## qslice2.m
+Generates 2D quiver plots from 3D data.
+The visualization plane is taken as an input.
+Currently, visualization of any plane parallel to the xy, yz or zx plane is possible.
+Arbitrary plane visualization has not been implemented yet.

 ## Sample output